sindresorhus/typescript-definition-style-guide/readme.md

 #### Prefer read-only values

 Make something read-only when it's not meant to be modified.
-This is usually the case for return values.
-Get familiar with the [`readonly` keyword and `ReadonlyArray` type](https://www.typescriptlang.org/docs/handbook/interfaces.html#readonly-properties).
+This is usually the case for return values and option interfaces.
+Get familiar with the `readonly` keyword for [properties](https://www.typescriptlang.org/docs/handbook/interfaces.html#readonly-properties) and [array/tuple types](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#improvements-for-readonlyarray-and-readonly-tuples).
 There's also a [`Readonly` type](https://basarat.gitbooks.io/typescript/docs/types/readonly.html) to mark all properties as `readonly`.

 Before: